k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/How-to-Generate-Load-against-Proxied-SharePoint.md

 ![vm_load_vision](img/Grafana-login.png)

-Enter admin/glasswall and then dashboard ui will be visible with your own set prefix:
+Enter admin/glasswall and then dashboard ui will be visible with your own prefix:

 ![vm_load_vision](img/Share-Point-Dashboard.png)